Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 Ticket.
 Account-authorized Imports retain normal sequence/Ticket choice.
 Opting in permits delivery without another owner signature at callback time.

+The third-party envelope is limited to TransactionType, Account, Sequence, Fee, Blob, signing fields, Flags (only FullyCanonicalSig), NetworkID, LastLedgerSequence, and AccountTxnID.
+Other owner-side instructions such as Issuer, HookParameters, HookName, SourceTag, or Memos require normal account authorization; permission to deliver the proof does not authorize them.

 The allowance does not authorize fee-only application.
 A Hook rejection or later apply/invariant failure discards the third-party attempt, including fees, sequence changes, latch changes, and validator-list state.
 A recorded